Da Nang Expat Guide 2026

 - Babylon International School: Preschool through primary.

-For pre-school and primary-age children, Da Nang works well.
-For secondary and IB, the options are more limited.
+For pre-school and primary-age children, Da Nang now has reasonable options.
+For secondary and IB, choices remain more limited than HCMC or Hanoi.

 Digital Nomad and Remote Work Scene